gusmiller/CMS-Database/assets/documents/userstory.md

 * ~~update an employee role~~

 WHEN I choose to view all departments<br/>
-<span style="color:yellow;">THEN I am presented with a formatted table showing
+<span style="color:green;">THEN I am presented with a formatted table showing
 * ~~department names~~ and
 * ~~department ids~~</span>

 WHEN I choose to view all roles<br/>
-<span style="color:yellow;">THEN I am presented with the
+<span style="color:green;">THEN I am presented with the
 * ~~job title~~,
 * ~~role id~~,
 * ~~department that role belongs to~~,
 * ~~salary for that role~~</span>

 WHEN I choose to view all employees<br/>
-<span style="color:yellow;">THEN I am presented with a formatted table showing employee data,
+<span style="color:green;">THEN I am presented with a formatted table showing employee data,
 * ~~including employee ids~~,
 * ~~first names~~,
 * ~~last names~~,